 So one of the things he routinely does is question the motives.

-I mean, it couldn't be that we we sometimes have a different opinion about what the right thing is to do when it comes to public policy.
+I mean, it couldn't be that we sometimes have a different opinion about what the right thing is to do when it comes to public policy.

 It's that there's only one right policy, and that's whatever Barack Obama thinks.

-I can understand why Barack Obama would would never want to say something nice about him, despite the fact that very nice things have been said about the president by the Democratic governors of New Jersey and New York and California for his leadership in this moment.
+I can understand why Barack Obama would never want to say something nice about him, despite the fact that very nice things have been said about the president by the Democratic governors of New Jersey and New York and California for his leadership in this moment.

-But think about it, it was just the way he did it was a slur and a slander on Dr. Fauci and Vice President Pence and Secretary Azar and Dr. Burks and Dr. Redfield and Dr. Collins and all the people who have endeavored so hard in the midst of an unusual and very challenging moment to do the right thing for America.
+It was just the way he did it was a slur and a slander on Dr. Fauci and Vice President Pence and Secretary Azar and Dr. Burks and Dr. Redfield and Dr. Collins and all the people who have endeavored so hard in the midst of an unusual and very challenging moment to do the right thing for America.

-And uh I love the lectures though.
+I love the lectures, though.

-Uh we can compare how he handled the H1N1 fiasco.
+We can compare how he handled the H1N1 fiasco.

-Now that that was not anywhere near the level of a pandemic that this one is.
+Now, that was not anywhere near the level of a pandemic that this one is.

-Uh but he still himself didn't declare it a national emergency.
+But he still himself didn't declare it a national emergency.

-By the way, never replenishing the the national stockpile for medical equipment and respirators and everything else, so he left the president, you know, hanging on all of that also.
+By the way, never replenishing the national stockpile for medical equipment and respirators and everything else.

-And you want to talk about divisive uh the church of GD America.
+And you want to talk about divisive?

-Need I say a lot more.
+Need I say a lot more?

 Yeah.

-He the the the pandemic that he faced the prospect of was pr minuscule compared to this.
+How could you go through, you're right, the pandemic that he faced the prospect of was minuscule compared to this.

 They've not replenished it.

-At least it ought to give him a little humility when he goes out and criticizes people, but it doesn't give him a right to sort of take the broad brush strokes that he's been taking the last few weeks.
+At least it ought to give him a little humility when he goes out and criticizes people, but it doesn't give him a right to sort of take the broad brushstrokes that he's been taking the last few weeks.

-Let me go towards a well, and one other thing.
+Let me go towards a, well, and one other thing.

 Joe Biden was against the travel ban.

-He called it xenophobic hysteria and fear mongering.
+He called it xenophobic hysteria and fear-mongering.

 Now, two months and three days later, he kind of sounded like he supported the travel ban.

-Then there was subsequent travel bans.
+Then there were subsequent travel bans.

 Then there was the quarantine.

-He didn't how much worse could this have been to this country had those early efforts while they were impeaching the president not been put in place?
+How much worse could this have been to this country had those early efforts while they were impeaching the president not been put in place?

 Oh, terrible.

-I mean, just dreadful, un unbelievable.
+I mean, just dreadful, unbelievable.

 And you're right.